yorkcook/BE/README.md

 GET /api/inventory:

-  Returns array of objects.
+  Returns full inventory in array of objects.
 Each object:
   {
     "Name": "popcorn",
     "Quantity": 10,